ryohei8227/bedrock-hcls-tokyo2/README.md

 ## Multi-agent collaboration

 Framework for agent collaboration and knowledge sharing.
-End to end example for cancer biomarker discovery [multi-agent](multi_agent_collaboration/cancer_biomarker_discovery/README.md)
+End to end examples for cancer biomarker discovery, clinical trial protocol assistant, and competitive intelligence. [multi-agent](multi_agent_collaboration/cancer_biomarker_discovery/README.md)

 ## Evaluation

 Methods for assessing agent performance and result quality.
-End to end example for cancer biomarker discovery [evaluations](evaluations/README.md)
+Agent task and goal metrics for cancer biomarker discovery [evaluations](evaluations/README.md)

 The key components are illustrated in the diagram below: